chaosinside/SunnyBoyLogger/README.md

 ## Scheduling

 ### Windows
-If you want to schedule this task to run in Windows, I have created a handy batch file for you that you can use for task scheduler.
-In Task Scheduler, simply create a task to run `log-yesterday.bat` once a day.
+If you want to schedule this task to run in Windows, then open Task Scheduler and create a task to run `log.bat`.
+This will query your database for the last known time entry and attempt to retreive everything from that time until now.

 ### Linux/Mac
-Just add a line to /etc/crontab to run this script once a day passing in yesterday's date.
+Just add a line to `/etc/crontab` like below.

-    0 12 * * * /your/path/npm start `date -d "yesterday 13:00" '+%m/%d/%Y'`
+    0 12 * * * /your/path/npm start

 ## More Info